 The sensor cable can be quickly connected to the Q45 terminal strip by matching the wire colors on the cable to the color designations on the label in the monitor.
+Note that some submersible sensors have a brown wire instead of an orange wire.
+If so, connect the brown wire to the terminal marked orange.
 A junction box is also available to provide a break point for long sensor cable runs.
 Route signal cable away from AC power lines, adjustable frequency drives, motors, or other noisy electrical signal lines.
 Do not run sensor or signal cables in conduit that contains AC power lines or motor leads.